Vodafone Germany: History

 In February 2011, Vodafone Germany started providing IPTV via DSL and VDSL connections.
 In April 2011, Vodafone Germany started to distribute Disney content via IPTV.

 Following Deutsche Telekom, Vodafone Germany started selling the Apple iPhone 4S in September 2011.

 As of 2014, the company owns around 75% of Kabel Deutschland and in 2019 Unitymedia was merged with Vodafone.

-In February 2020, the Unitymedia brand will be phased out from market, according to Vodafone Germany.
+In February 2020, the Unitymedia brand was phased out from market, by Vodafone Germany.

-Sponsoring
+Sponsorship

-The company sponsored the AMG-Mercedes team in the 24 Hours of Le Mans, Blancpain Sprint Series and Deutsche Tourenwagen Masters.
+The company sponsored the AMG-Mercedes team in the FIA GT Championship, both Deutsche Tourenwagen Meisterschaft and Deutsche Tourenwagen Masters, 24 Hours of Le Mans under the D2 naming.

+The company also sponsors RAM Racing in the British GT Championship and the Gulf 12 Hours.